 As we told you in our other articles, the best way to get around Tenerife is to rent a car.
 Outside the Christmas and New Year period when prices are soaring, it is possible to have a car for 10-20€ per day on the rentalcars site (on our side we paid about 300€/month).See on RentalCars

 Where to stayTo find a place to stay, we recommend you take a look at the map below.
 There are many different apartments and hotel options on Tenerife and by using the filters (date, price range) you should be able to easily find your perfect place to stay.
-You can also check on Hotelscombined which compares some of the main hotel booking website
+You can also check on Booking

 I think with all this you should have something to do during your holiday in Tenerife.
 And if you have any other suggestions for things to do in Tenerife, don’t hesitate to leave us a little comment just below;)